sdras/night-owl-vscode-theme/README.md

 This is my first foray into creating a theme, so if you see something amiss, please feel free to [file an issue](https://github.com/sdras/night-owl-vscode-theme/issues)!
 I'm sure there are things I missed.

+Any relevant changes for each version are documented in the changelog.
+Please update and check the changelog before filing any issues, as they may have already been taken care of.

 This palette was inspired in part by Material Palenight [Theme](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme), and the accessibility idea was inspired in part by Solarized [Themes](http://ethanschoonover.com/solarized)